Social Workers in Collaboration for Social Change in Eastern Neighbourhood Countries

 Social work in its contemporary understanding is a rather newly emerging profession in the target countries.
 Having an official tradition of “no social problems” during Soviet Union, these countries were faced with a significant number of social and economic challenges after its collapse, aggravated by several wars.
 Social work practice emerged as a response to these multiple social problems, but was initially mainly organized by individual NGOs.
 Even though social workers have organised themselves into social work associations over the past 10 years, social work is still not a fully recognized and regulated profession.
 Several social fields lack to this day a regulative framework and sustainable funding structures.
 Moreover, local service providers and social workers still show limited professional expertise and need targeted support and training opportunities to effectively address the manifold social problems of their countries.

-The project strives to contribute to the social well-being of vulnerable groups by developing and strengthening the concept of and access to social work.
+The project strived to contribute to the social well-being of vulnerable groups by developing and strengthening the concept of and access to social work in Armenia, Georgia, Azerbaijan and Moldova.
 This is achieved by: